 Doing business with DNREC during the coronavirus period.
 More Info

 The goal is to provide core services at the highest level of competency while protecting the health of staff and customers.
-That means using social distancing to limit group contact and reduce the spread of the virus.
+That means using social distancing and face coverings or masks to limit group contact and reduce the spread of the virus.

 For the latest on Delaware’s response statewide and government-wide, go to de.gov/coronavirus.

-During the outbreak, some office staff may be reassigned to field inspections and site visits, as needed, in low-risk areas where individual contact can be limited.
+During the outbreak, some office staff may be reassigned to field inspections and site visits as needed in low-risk areas where individual contact may be limited.

-DNREC has canceled most in-person group meetings and events through June 30.
+DNREC has canceled most in-person group meetings and events until further notice.
 Cancellations are posted on the DNREC events calendar.